letloop/letloop/README.md

 libraries, for all available checks, and execute them.

 Use the flag `--fail-fast` to exit as soon as there is a failure.

+If `PROGRAM.SCM` exit successfully, exit code is zero, an html profile of the execution will be generated in `/tmp`.

 ## `letloop compile PROGRAM.SCM`